RichardMathewsII/compositional-reasoning-finetuning/README.md

 3. Fine-tuned on 2wiki (context + question, answer)
 4. Self-ask no training on 2wiki (context + self-ask example(s) + question, answer)
 5. Self-ask fine-tuned on 2wiki (context + self-ask example(s) + question, answer)

 We are considering training on the entire self–ask reasoning output, but only evaluating on the final answer

 The possible evaluation criteria are:
 1. Accuracy on compositional reasoning QA datasets (few-shot, zero-shot for fine-tuned models), *recommended*
 2. Compositionality gap (few-shot self-ask versus few-shot fine-tuned versus zero-shot fine-tuned), *optional, the original paper already shows elimination of compositionality gap, not sure if there is much to improve on here except if we can eliminate compositionality gap in even smaller models.*
 3. Zero-shot self-ask rationale generation (fine-tuned approaches only).
 This looks at what fraction of generated outputs actually invokes the self-ask rationale (as opposed to just answering the question).
 Would be interesting to see differences here between the different fine-tuning configurations, *optional*
-4. Qualitative error analysis
+4. Qualitative error analysis *recommended*

 Fine-tuning procedure:
 - **Train**: Randomly sample X examples from compositional celebrities and combine with train set from 2WikiMultiHop datasets, augmented using `DataAdaptor` class ([here](/data_adaptor.py)).
 Open question: how is loss computed for QA dataset, especially if model generates rationale + answer?
 - **Dev**: Randomly sample Y examples from compositional celebrities and combine with dev set from 2WikiMultiHop datasets, augmented using `DataAdaptor` class ([here](/data_adaptor.py))
 - **Test**: Add leftover examples from compositional celebrities dataset with test set from 2WikiMultiHop.
 Add Bamboogle dataset as test (*recommended*) and Musique as test (*optional*).

-Model choice (undecided):
+Model choice:
-- Decision between T5 family and GPT-3 family
 - GPT-3
   - Pros: easy comparison to Press paper, known to have been trained on wikipedia, powerful models (up to 175B parameters)
   - Cons: can only fine-tune GPT-3, not InstructGPT-3, costs money